nushell/nushell/docs/commands/textview_config.md

 ```

 ### Help
-A more detailed description of the configuration points that textview uses, please visit the `bat` repo at https://github.com/sharkdp/bat
+For a more detailed description of the configuration points that textview uses, please visit the `bat` repo at https://github.com/sharkdp/bat